Lslightly/halo-test/README.md

 # Heap Allocation Layout Optimiser (HALO)

+> This repository is obtained from https://www.repository.cam.ac.uk/items/09bb8ba0-37f0-49a7-bd7d-383ef446d17a.
+I add some additional adaption to LLVM 20.1.4.
+See [Lslightly/llvm-project](https://github.com/Lslightly/llvm-project/tree/halo-bolt-llvmorg-20.1.4).
+The setup script has been modified accordingly.

 This repository contains the code required to validate the primary results of:

 HALO: Post-Link Heap-Layout Optimisation